 India & South Asia

-A land of contrasts, the regions of India & South Asia has been the cradle of spirituality and mysticism since the dawn of time.
+A land of contrasts, the lands of India Bhutan and Sri Lanka yhe cradle of spirituality and mysticism since the dawn of time.
 This is a land of epic snow-covered mountains, dense jungles full of tigers and sprawling cities where elephants roam the streets.
 A festival of colour and an assault on the senses you will love the many colourful places of worship, the imposing Mughul architecture of palaces and forts, strolling along the mighty Ganges and exploring the many ruins of bygone times.
 A major Hindu pilgrimage site, this area is a must visit for lovers of yoga, seekers of inner peace, connoisseurs of tea and of course…foodies who love a good curry!

 Nesting Tiger, Thunder Dragon